 Every Personal Server must be registered onchain via the DataPortabilityServers contract.
 Registration records the server’s address, public key, and URL.
 Users then trust a server to act on their behalf.

-The Gateway provides signature-based registration so the Desktop App can register a server without the user sending an onchain transaction directly:
+The DP RPC provides signature-based registration so a Vana app can register a server without the user sending an onchain transaction directly:

 See Identity for the full registration flow and the DataPortabilityServers contract interface.